henritik/blockr-vue-app/README.md

 A photo gallery app made with Vue.js for WordPress based backend with an option to use OriginStamp API.
 Not a standalone solution, needs a WP environment running and a few **[Plugins](https://github.com/henritik/blockr-helper-plugin)** installed in WordPress.

+Especially the UI of this Vue implementation is heavily based on the work by Emre Güney, **[a photo gallery app for Pixabay API](https://github.com/eeguney/vue-photogram-app)**.

 Live demo: **[https://henritikkanen.info/temp/blockr](https://henritikkanen.info/temp/blockr)**

 ## Features: